 A backpackers’ survival guide to staying fit while traveling

-With New Year’s Resolutions upon us, you might be wondering how to keep up your 2019 goal to get fit (or stay fit!) while backpacking.
+With summer fast approaching, you might be wondering how to keep up your goal to get fit (or stay fit!) while backpacking.
 It’s easy to get caught up in the excitement of checking out new bars in new cities and attending every hostel event with free goon, only to realize 8 weeks later that you’ve added some unwanted “fluff” to your body.
 Even though you’re on the adventure of a lifetime, everyone wants to feel confident and fit.

 Here are some of my best tips for staying healthy while backpacking!